Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 In 1981, he founded the Orchestra of the 18th Century, which consists of some 60 members from 22 different countries.
 He conducted the orchestra he conducted with fine success on both sides of the Atlantic.
 Three or four times a year the orchestra assembles to go on tour.

 The musicians, who are all specialists in 18th and early 19th century music, play on period instruments, or on contemporary copies thereof.
 The wide-ranging repertoire this orchestra has recorded for Philips Classics includes works by Purcell, J.S.
-Bach, Rameau, Haydn, Mozart, L.v.
+Bach, Rameau, Haydn, W.A.
+Mozart, L.v.
 Beethoven, Schubert & Felix Mendelssohn.
 Many of their recordings have received international awards.

 Frans Brüggen also was artistic director of the Netherlands Radio Chamber Orchestra in Hilversum from 1991 to 1994, and joint principal guest conductor of the Orchestra of the Age of Enlightenment in London from 1992.
 In addition, his conducting activities in recent years have included engagements with the Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, Chamber Orchestra of Europe, Philharmoniker Hamburg, Oslo Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Vienna Philharmonic Orchestra, Tonhalle Orchestra in Zürich, Royal Stockholm Philharmonic Orchestra and English Chamber Orchestra.